docs-club/Apache-HttpComponents-Doc-Chinese-English-bilingual/HttpClient/HttpClient-Tutorial/3-HTTP-state-management/README.md

 # Chapter 3.
-HTTP state management（HTTP 状态管理）
+HTTP state management

 Originally HTTP was designed as a stateless, request / response oriented protocol that made no special provisions for stateful sessions spanning across several logically related request / response exchanges.
 As HTTP protocol grew in popularity and adoption more and more systems began to use it for applications it was never intended for, for instance as a transport for e-commerce applications.
 Thus, the support for state management became a necessity.